 Physical Injuries in Volleyball

-Tuesday, July 5, 2022 is the sixth National Injury Prevention Day in Canada to raise awareness about the effects of predictable and preventable injuries.
+Friday July 5, 2024 is National Injury Prevention Day in Canada to raise awareness about the effects of predictable and preventable injuries.

 No one wants to get injured while playing the sport that they love but it happens.
 We’ve taken this opportunity to review the typical injuries that occur with volleyball and how you might prevent them…

-In 2022, over 410 teams competed in 3 Youth Indoor Provincial Championships with 5194 athletes, 902 coaches, 165 referees, and thousands of spectators.
+In 2024, nearly 500 teams competed in 3 Youth Indoor Provincial Championships with thousands of athletes, referees, coaches, and spectators.
 We kept track of all injuries reported to the onsite first aid and physio providers so that we could build this snapshot of injuries that might occur at these type of events.

-Approximately one-thirds of reported injuries affected the ankle, closely followed by the shoulder or hand.
-Just over 70% of the reported injuries involved sprains or strains to the muscle.
-Medical follow-up was recommended in just under 50% of the injuries.
+Approximately one-third of reported injuries affected the ankle, closely followed by the knee or hand.
+Just over 80% of the reported injuries involved sprains or strains to the muscle.
+Medical follow-up was recommended in around 35% of the injuries.

 For more information on the statistics we found click here.